cloudflare/cloudflare-docs/content/pages/migrations/migrating-from-workers/index.md

 ## Migrating headers and redirects

-You can migrate your redirects to Pages, by creating a `_redirects` file in your publish directory.
-Cloudflare currently offers limited support for advanced redirects.
+You can migrate your redirects to Pages, by creating a `_redirects` file in your output directory.
+Pages currently offers limited support for advanced redirects.
 More support will be added in the future.
 For a list of support types, refer to the [Redirects documentaion](/pages/platform/redirects/).

 {{<Aside type="note">}}